-Double-click on the hardware that is giving you trouble.
-We’ll use ‘display adapters’ but the process will be the same regardless of what hardware you chose.
+- Double-click on the hardware that is giving you trouble.
+We’ll use Display adapters, but the process will be the same regardless of what hardware you chose.

-Right-click on the hardware that’s giving you trouble and click on ‘Properties.’
+- Right-click on the hardware that is giving you trouble and click on Properties.

-Now, select the option to rollback the driver.
-If the option is greyed out, a previous update is unavailable and therefore you may need to try one of the other methods we’ve outlined in this article.
+- Now, select the option to Roll Back the driver.
+If the option is greyed out, the previous update is unavailable, and therefore, you may need to try one of the other methods we’ve outlined in this article.

 How to Uninstall Drivers